MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

     Parameter File  Generator
-    Abstract the creation of a concrete ParameterFile The generator needs to be created based on a template A file can be created by calling  `CreateParameterFile`, this function accepts a boolean to include only Mandatory parameters.
+    Abstract the creation of a concrete ParameterFile The generator needs to be created based on a template A file can be created by calling  `GenerateParameterFile`, this function accepts a boolean to include only Mandatory parameters.
 #>
 class ParameterFileGenerator {